 All about Diwali, the festival of lights

-On 23 October, Amare celebrates Diwali, one of the most important Hindu festivals.
+On 4 and 18 November, Amare celebrates Diwali, one of the most important Hindu festivals.
 This article takes a closer look at the origin and celebration of Diwali, or the Festival of Lights.

 The word ‘Diwali’ derives from dipvali, meaning ‘row of lights’ in Sanskrit.
 That is why Diwali is also referred to as the Festival of Lights.
 The festival celebrates the triumph of light over darkness, as well as other antitheses such as the triumph of wisdom over ignorance, of truth over untruth, and of good over evil.
 Celebrating Diwali generally involves having lots of lights all around the house.
 Traditionally these are earthenware ghee lamps (diyas).